-With an evolving representation of artists that comprises both experienced and emerging practitioners, APRE offers art lovers and collectors the opportunity to engage with a meticulously selected range of artworks in diverse mediums and styles.
-APRE aims to promote a plural arts culture through regular physical and virtual showcases while also developing public programming in the form of talks, workshops, screenings and other engagements to encourage audience interaction and meaningful dialogue.
-The vision of the gallery embraces a multidisciplinary approach and identifies with the recognition and documentation of heterogeneous practices in varied contexts.
+APRE offers art enthusiasts and connoisseurs the opportunity to engage with a meticulously selected range of art in diverse mediums and styles.
+APRE aims to promote a plural arts culture through regular physical and virtual showcases while also continuing to develop public programming.

 Prerna SM Jain has earned her Masters In Modern & Contemporary Art Market And It’s History degree from Christie’s education, New York, and her Bachelors in Fine Arts from Rachana Sansad, Mumbai.
 She has worked at several art galleries and institutions, including Christies auction house, New York.
 She has trained with Ted Seth Jacobs in France, at Florence Academy of Art, National Academy and the Art Students League of New York.
 She is an art critic for several newspapers and art news platforms including- The Daily Star, New York Artnews and Kashmir Reader, amongst others.

 Lina Vincent is an independent art historian and curator with two decades of experience in arts management.
 She is committed to socially engaged practices that reflect in the multi-disciplinary projects she has developed and participated in.
 The focus areas of her research include arts education, printmaking history and practice, the documentation of living traditions, and environmental consciousness in the arts.